add-harris/oxo_2_pkg/README.md

 Produces a .whl built distribution & a tar file of the source code in `dist/` directory.

-To install the locally built version run `python3 -m pip install --user --upgrade dist/*`
+To install the locally built version run `python -m pip install --user --upgrade dist/*`

 # Release

-Increment release number in `oxo_pkg/resources/version.md` file.
+Increment release number in `oxo_2_pkg/resources/version.md` file.

 Make sure the latest version is built with above build step.